GlobalWebIndex/challenge-calcs/README.md

   percentage: 66.67
 }
 ```
-From these numbers we can say that 33.3% of iPhone users are male and 66.7% are female.
+From these numbers, we can say that 33.3% of iPhone users are male and 66.7% are female.

 #### 2.1.
 Different weightings again
 How would different weightings affect previous analysis?
 Let's use same weightings from second example (140 for each man, 100 for each woman).